Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step08.md

 # Review

-The function below populates the cursors object with some properties:
+The method below populates the cursors object with some properties:

 ```js
 this.cursors = this.input.keyboard.createCursorKeys();